yipy0005/Basic-Molecular-Docking-Workshop/README.md

 3. Follow the on-screen output.
 When it finishes, you’ll have:
    - A Conda environment named `molecular_docking_workshop`
    - All required packages (including Meeko, ProDy, AutoDock Vina, etc.)
+   - The chemical editor `chemdraw` installed and ready to launch
    - Executables verified (`vina`, `reduce`, `python --version`)
    - The helper script `pdbqt2pdb.sh` made executable